-Transparency and Accountability in Mongolia Education (TAME) sought to strengthen civic engagement in the education sector to improve transparency of budgeting and procurement processes for the delivery of better quality education services in western and central Mongolia.
+Transparency and Accountability in Mongolia Education (TAME) was a PTF-supported project that sought to strengthen civic engagement in budgeting and procurement processes to improve transparency and improve public education services in western and central Mongolia.

-Globe International Center, an organization with close to 20 years of experience working on governance issues, has been awarded a GPSA grant to improve the quality of service delivery in the education sector by strengthening citizen engagement in the monitoring of budgets and procurement processes in order to ensure transparency and accountability.
-More specifically, this will be done by:
+Globe International Center, an organization with close to 20 years of experience working on governance issues, was awarded a GPSA grant in January 2018 to improve the quality of service delivery in the education sector by strengthening citizen engagement in the monitoring of budgets and procurement processes in order to ensure transparency and accountability.
+Main activities of the project included:

 - forming Parent Teacher Associations (PTAs) and training them to apply social accountability tools to monitor school performance at the district level;

 - strengthening the capacity of CSOs and media to monitor budgets and procurement processes in the education sector in eight targeted provinces; and